 Transportation Eligibility

-Student Transportation Services of York Region (STSYR) provides transpotation service in accordance with the policies of its member school boards, the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
+Student Transportation Services of York Region (STSYR) provides transportation service in accordance with the policies of its member school boards, the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
 Students may be eligible for transportation if their primary address is located within their home school attendance area and is further than the following distances:

 YCDSB